 FUNERAL EXPENSES PEOPLE OVERLOOK

-Your funeral and burial can be one of the most expensive purchases you will ever make.
-In fact, extras like flowers, music and obituary notices can make the cost of a traditional funeral from roughly $8,000 to over $10,000.
+Your funeral and burial can be one of the most expensive purchases ever.
+Extras like flowers, music, and obituary notices can make the cost of a traditional funeral from roughly $8,000 to over $10,000.

 Why do funerals cost so much?
 Consider these often overlooked expenses that add to the cost.

-When you purchase a burial package, it will usually include the removal of the body from the place of death, embalming, dressing and casketing to prepare the body for the visitation.
-Included in the cost are the funeral ceremony and the delivery of the body to the cemetery.
+When you purchase a burial package, it will usually include removing the body from the place of death, embalming, dressing, and casketing to prepare the body for the visitation.
+The cost includes the funeral ceremony and the delivery of the body to the cemetery.

 The basic service fee of the funeral home is usually not included in the burial package price.
 Traditional burial packages range from $2,600 to $6,000 depending on inclusions.